 The dental community has generally agreed that the use of sugar substitutes – such as mannitol, sorbitol and xylitol, for example – have greatly contributed to the reduction in tooth decay rates among children in developing countries around the world.

 However, the results of this study now call that assumption into question, and has led researchers to caution consumers that consuming sugar-free products could by harmful to teeth due to their chemical composition.

 The study highlights data that shows a measurable softening of dental enamel and the loss of tooth surface following exposure to a range of beverages.

 The study also found that most soft drinks and sports drinks led to softening of dental enamel by between 1/3 to 1/2.
 The study also shows that both sugary and sugar-free drinks – including mineral water – cause a measurable loss of tooth enamel, with no significant difference existing between the two types of beverages.

 Additionally, 6 of the 8 types of sports beverages tested in the study caused the loss of tooth enamel.

-If you have questions about the beverages you’re consuming, be sure to ask Dr. Greg Williams at your next appointment!
+If you have questions about the beverages you’re consuming, or what you can do to better protect your oral health, be sure to ask Dr. Greg Williams at your next appointment!